Spades (card game): Scoring variations

-In some variations of spades, no points are lost when bids are not meet.
+In some variations of spades, no points are lost when bids are not met.
 In these scenarios, the team receives a score of 0 points for the round.
 This scoring is less drastic than normal scoring and is recommended for beginner players.
 Nil is the exception to this rule.
 If a player bids nil and takes a trick, then 100 points are deducted from the team's score.
 This is independent of your partner's bid.
 For example, if a player bids nil and their team member does not meet their bid, the team still gains a net of 100 points.
 If a player bids nil and receives a trick, then 100 points are deduced and their partner's hand is scored normally.

 The number of players

 Traditionally spades is played with four players in two partnerships.
 However, there are variations that allow for greater or fewer players.
 Partnerships are optional even with four players.
 All other rules should be agreed upon beforehand by the players.